 Dr. Shannon's pioneering work in patient safety is chronicled in the chapter “First, Do No Harm” in Charles Kenney’s “The Best Practice: How the New Quality Movement Is Transforming Medicine.”
 His innovative work also has been featured in The Wall Street Journal and The New York Times, on CNN and CNBC news segments and ABC's "20/20", and was a centerpiece for the PBS report "Remaking American Medicine."

 Dr. Shannon is an elected member of honorary organizations including the American Society for Clinical Investigation, and served as a senior fellow of the Leonard Davis Institute of Health Economics at the University of Pennsylvania.
 He currently is a teaching fellow for the Institute of Healthcare Improvement.
 He is a director of the National Institutes of Health Clinical Center Research Hospital Board, and a member of the Association of Academic Health Centers Board of Directors.

 Dr. Shannon received his BA from Princeton University and his MD from the University of Connecticut School of Medicine.
-He received his training in internal medicine at Beth Israel Hospital, his cardiovascular training at Massachusetts General Hospital, and was the Francis Weld Peabody Fellow and Associate Professor of Medicine at Harvard Medical School before becoming the Claude R. Joyner Professor of Medicine at Drexel University College of Medicine.
+He received his training in internal medicine at Beth Israel Hospital and his cardiovascular training at Massachusetts General Hospital.
+He was the Francis Weld Peabody Fellow and Associate Professor of Medicine at Harvard Medical School before becoming the Claude R. Joyner Professor of Medicine at Drexel University College of Medicine.